microsoft/ignite-learning-paths/ops/ops40/README.md

 },
 ```

 Add a variable which will provide the storage account name.
-Don't forget to add appropriate commas for valid json.
+Don't forget to add appropriate commas for valid JSON.

 ```
 "storageAccountName": "[toLower(concat(variables('resourceName'), uniqueString(resourceGroup().id)))]"